nikouu/mGBA-http/docs/FullGuide.md

 1. Ensure you have [mGBA](https://mgba.io/downloads.html)
 1. Download both mGBA-http and `mGBASocketServer.lua` from the [Releases](https://github.com/nikouu/mGBA-http/releases/latest) section.
-	- **Which mGBA-http?**
-		- If you have .NET installed download the smaller file type for your system.
-That is, the one without "self-contained" in the filename.
-		- If you do not have .NET installed, or are unsure, download the larger file type for your system.
-That is, the one with "self-contained" in the filename.
-1. Run mGBA-http
+2. Run mGBA-http
 ![](Images/mgba-httpStart.jpg)
 1. Open mGBA and click Tools > Scripting to open the Scripting window.
 ![](Images/ScripingMenuItem.jpg)
 1. In the scripting window click File > Load script to bring up the file picker dialog.
 ![](Images/LoadScript.jpg)
 1. Select the `mGBASocketServer.lua` file you downloaded earlier
-1. Load up a ROM in mGBA
+2. Load up a ROM in mGBA
-1. Done. mGBA is now ready to accept commands from mGBA-http.
+3. Done. mGBA is now ready to accept commands from mGBA-http.

 ![](Images/ReadyToGo.jpg)